-Before I had Charlie (my firstborn), people always said that the beginning was hard.
+Before I had my firstborn (Charlie) people always said that the beginning was hard.
 They never actually came out and told me why.
 I would get vague advice saying enjoy your sleep now while you can.
 Mind you I did understand that sleep would be more challenging in the beginning, I just didn’t understand the extent of how difficult it truly was.

-What are the challenges of the first month?
+What are some of the challenges you will face in the first month?

 - Sleep is out of the question.
 Your little one has this thing where they mix up day and night, and this happens because when in the womb your baby slept whenever they felt like it.
 So moms if you remember laying down to go to sleep and then you would feel your baby start to kick, that was the sign that your baby is awake.
-Also, your baby gets hungry quickly.
-A lot of growth is happening within the first few months.
+Then the other issue is that your baby digests their food quick and is hungry all the time.
+There is a lot of growth is happening within the first few months.
 That’s basically their job in the beginning, so they will be drinking milk like crazy.

 - With sleep deprivation comes a short temperament.
 My husband and I got into our worst arguments during this time.
-Between my hormones going crazy from giving birth and no sleep, it wouldn’t take much for me to become angry.
+Between my hormones going crazy from giving birth and no sleep, it wouldn’t take much for me to set me off.

-- You will either have limited or overwhelming social interactions.
+- You will either have limited or an overwhelming amount of social interactions.
 During the first few months, I find most parents don’t get out much.
 Our reason was that we were concerned about our little one’s health, but the bigger reason was that we were exhausted.
 The social interactions we did have would be with family, and after a while, I would get so annoyed that they were the only people I would see.
-We saw them more than normal because of course they are excited to see the newest addition to the family.
-As much as I love family (my own and the in-laws), I found I needed to have a limit.
+We saw them more than normal because of course, they are excited to see the newest addition to the family.
+As much as I love family, I found I needed to have a limit.

-Most of these problems could directly be linked to lack of sleep and the loss of control of hormones.
+Most of these problems can be directly linked to lack of sleep and the loss of control of hormones.
 So the good news is that this crazy period will pass.
 At least until you have another little one.

 Tip 1: Create a Schedule and Stick with it!

+If you only take one tip from this list take this one.
 I can’t tell you how important it is to decide on a schedule from the very beginning and to stick with it as much as possible.
-Don’t deter from the schedule unless it is for a special event.
-This is and will continue to be the foundation that will help your baby know when it is time to sleep and allow you to have a little bit of a life again.
+Don’t divert from the schedule unless it is for a special event.
+This is and will continue to be the foundation that will help your baby know when it is time to sleep.
+It will allow you to have a little bit of a life again.

 I know too many people who tell me their children went to bed at 7:00 PM one night and then 11:00 PM the other.
 Don’t be these people.
 It is hard for both the parents and the kids.
 Help your child with learning how to sleep through the night.
 We implemented the schedule with both kids.
 Charlie would sleep through the night before turning 4 months old.
 Arthur is a little more on and off, but he will generally wake up for a quick feeding and is back to sleep in 15 minutes.